joaolsd/ngx_txid/README.md

-`ngx_txid` is a module that exposes `$txid`: a cached, request scoped, 20 character, base32hex encoded, temporally and lexically sortable, case insensitive, 96 bit identifier.
+`ngx_txid` is a module that exposes `$txid`: a cached, request scoped, 20 character, base32hex encoded, temporally and lexically sortable, case insensitive, 96 bit identifier. (see https://github.com/streadway/ngx_txid)

 Use `$txid` to correlate logs or upstream requests.

-this modified version adds a txrnd which is the bottom 4 bytes of the txid, expressed in hex.
-THis is a weak random label, but usefully short.
-It is constructed using the already open binding to /dev/urandom, and so does not uneccessarily create extra state.
-It does not alter the entropy settings of the txid but it may interfere with it, in ways not well understood.
+This modified version modifies our previous txrnd to be the hex representation of the client's IPv4 address.
+It does not alter the entropy settings of the txid.

 Build
 =====